 “My quarters, please,” Maya answered.
 “I understand Aligh has planned something of a banquet to welcome Chantal.
 It wouldn’t do to attend still windblown and gritty.”

-“Certainly not,” he answered, chuckling mentally, and led her down the hall toward her rooms.
+“Certainly not,” he answered.
+The chuckle he sent her sounded watery even in his mind as he led her down the hall toward her rooms.

 “In answer to your previous question,” Maya said.
-“Ralic was raised as a prince in Rieont.
+“Ralic was raised as a prince in Reiont.
 Do you really expect me to believe he doesn’t know about the catacombs?
-They haven’t changed since Rieont was built.”
+They haven’t changed since Reiont was built.”

 “You have a point.”
 Lanre paused for a moment.
 “And you’ve found a major flaw in our defenses.
 I’ll have to speak with Grandfather about correcting it.”